There are signs that among the first people to settle in The Gambia

 The desire of the people of The Gambia to rule themselves gradually

 developed after the World War II.
-Political parties were formed in the
+Political parties were formed

-February 1965, The Gambia gained political independence
+the 18th of February 1965, The Gambia gained political independence

 titular head of state.
 It was strongly felt that The Gambia would

 not be able to stand on her own and there were talks of forming

 a federation with Senegal.
 But this did not materialise at the

-Around the same time, two events occurred that enabled the tiny nation
+Around the same time, two events occurred that enabled the tiny

-world price for groundnuts increased
+the world price for groundnuts increased

 significantly, raising the country's GNP almost threefold.
 The

 second event had an even more resounding effect - Gambia became

 On April 24, 1970, The Gambia became a republic following a majority-approved

 Until a military coup in July 1994, The Gambia was led by President